KHEngineering/RoboRio/faq/roborio.md

 ---

 ##How do I upgrade the Image or Install new Firmware?
-So far for Beta testing the RoboRio software has been delivered in two parts, a Firmware, and an Image.
-The Firmware provides the bootlader, safemode, and firmware for the RoboRio.
-The Image is to load the FPGA, operating system, linux file system and default settings.
+So far for Beta testing the RoboRio software has been delivered in two parts, a firmware, and an image.
+The firmware provides the bootloader, safemode, and firmware for the RoboRio.
+The image is to load the FPGA, operating system, linux file system and default settings.

-The user can upgrade the firmware over Ethernet Tether/WIFI or USB.
+The user can upgrade the firmware over Ethernet tether, WiFi or USB.
 USB method is preferred and you should use that when ever possible, although we have had no problems updating the system over Ethernet/Wifi.

-The Image and Firmware will be provided via an FRC Tools Software installation by FIRST/NI which can only be installed on a Windows 7/8 computer running 32 or 64 bits.
-While it is possible to flash the firmware from another non-windows computer using the website, the RoboRio Image tool is a windows only software and so windows must be used to image the RoboRio at the very minimum.
+The image and firmware will be provided via an FRC Tools Software installation by FIRST/NI which can only be installed on a Windows 7/8 computer running 32 or 64 bits.
+While it is possible to flash the firmware from another Non-Windows computer using the website, the RoboRio Image Tool is a Windows only software and so Windows must be used to image the RoboRio at the very minimum.

 Please see official instructions for firmware and imaging here: